ThomasTeklu/Active-Directory-Walkthrough/README.md

 When finished, open up ADUC and observe the accounts in the appropriate OU (_EMPLOYEES).

-As a final test, attempt to log into Client-1 with one of the accounts (remember to take note of the password from within the script).
+As a final test, attempt to log into Client-1 with one of the accounts (remember to take note of the password from the top of the script).

 # Account Management